-I started the blog in 2008 at the beginning of my three-year retreat at KTC, with Lama Norlha’s permission, as a way to keep in touch with my fellow practitioners at Kagyu Samten Choling, KTC’s affiliated center in New Hampshire, where I had served as resident teacher for seven years before retreat.
+I started this blog in 2008 at the beginning of my three-year retreat at KTC, with Lama Norlha’s permission, as a way to keep in touch with fellow practitioners at Kagyu Samten Choling, KTC’s affiliated center in New Hampshire, where I had served as resident teacher for seven years before retreat.
 With no phone, internet or email, I wrote the posts and snail-mailed them to be posted online.
-The NH center continues to meet for meditation on Tuesday evenings in Portsmouth.

-I wrote about one post a month the first year, and hardly any in years two and three.
+I wrote about one post a month the first year, and hardly any in years two and three once the practices got really intense and we spent long periods in complete silence.
 When my retreat ended in April 2011, I started up again, posting only occasionally until this year, when I started an online class on Togme Zangpo’s 37 Practices of a Bodhisattva.

-You will find here a number of posts about what a three-year retreat is like, a lot of “Dharma pep talks” to encourage practice, and now a study guide to the 37 practices, created both as a way for class participants to keep up when they miss a class and also as a support for anyone who is interested.
+You will find here a number of posts about what a three-year retreat is like, a lot of “Dharma pep talks” to encourage practice, and, beginning in June 2017, a study guide to the 37 practices, created as a way for class participants to keep up when they miss a class and also, hopefully, as a support for anyone who is interested in studying this invaluable text.

 If you want to contact me, I’m on Facebook as Lama Chodron Linda Jordan.